-THEODORE ROOSEVELT NATIONAL PARK ENTERS PARTNERSHIP WITH NORTH DAKOTA BADLANDS HORSE REGISTRY
+THEODORE ROOSEVELT NATIONAL PARK AND NORTH DAKOTA BADLANDS HORSE REGISTRY

 MEDORA, ND: The park maintains horses as an “historic demonstration herd” for visitor enjoyment, but these horses must be actively managed to avoid overgrazing and resource damage.
 In the past the park conducted helicopter based, large-scale roundups every four to five years.
 Surplus animals were then sold off-site through traditional sale barns.
 Roundups were expensive and labor intensive.
 Recent changes in management have provided a less expensive